While a baby’s skin can easily become irritated, it’s important to know the difference between rashes –– and how to treat each one.

 What Causes Baby Heat Rash?

+Beyond eczema and diaper rash, another common irritation for your little one may be heat rash.
 Baby heat rash is caused by blocked sweat ducts on your baby’s skin.
 As ducts get blocked, sweat is trapped and begins creating bumps and blisters on the body in areas of high friction.

 - Miliaria crystallina - The mildest type of heat rash, this rash only affects the top layer of the skin.
 Common symptoms are small, clear, bumps and blisters that don’t itch or cause discomfort.